-Challah, also known as egg bread, is delicious in its own right, but also makes a phenomenal french toast!
+This recipe for Challah, also know as egg bread, is delicious in its own right but it also makes the most phenomenal french toast, french toast casserole, or bread pudding!
+No bread machine is required for this recipe!

 There are few things in life that fill me with fear, more than making fresh bread.
 I’m not talking about the easy kind like banana bread or other similar variations.
 I’m talking about the kind that you have to